![]() |

 "Department" as used in this Part, means the Department of Children and Family Services.

 "Diligent search", as used in this Part, means the efforts used by the Department to find a joint placement for siblings who must be placed apart from their families.
-Diligent search is further defined in Section 301.70(c) of this Part.
+Diligent search is further defined in Section 301.70(f).

 "Foster care payment" means the amount paid by the Department for a child's room, board, clothing, and personal allowance in a licensed foster family home.

 "Godparent" is a person who sponsors a child at baptism or one in whom the parents have entrusted a special duty that includes assisting in raising the child if the parent cannot raise the child.
-The worker shall verify the godparent/godchild relationship by contacting the parents to confirm the fact that they did, in fact, designate the person as the godparent.
-If the parents are unavailable, the worker should contact other close family members to verify the relationship.
 If the person is considered to be the child's godparent, in order for placement to occur, the same placement selection criteria as contained in Section 301.60 (Placement Selection Criteria) must be met.
-If the godparent is not a licensed foster parent, all the conditions currently in effect for placement with relatives in Section 301.80 must be met.
+If the godparent is not a licensed foster parent, all the conditions currently in effect for placement with relatives in Section 301.80 (Relative Home Placement) must be met.

 "Joint placement", in the context of sibling placement, means the siblings are placed in the same substitute care setting.